Assessments for Newborn Babies

 Square window.
 How far the baby's hands can be flexed toward the wrist.

 Arm recoil.
-How far the baby's arms "spring back" to a flexed position.
+How much the baby's arms "spring back" to a flexed position.

 Popliteal angle.
 How far the baby's knees extend.